MaxGripe/max-gripe-homepage/readme.md

 ## Folder structure

-- `src/`: Contains the source code for the site, including the F# scripts and Markdown content.
-  - `HtmlGenerator/`: The F# project that handles the generation of HTML from Markdown.
+- `/`: Root directory of the project.

+  - `.github/workflows/`: GitHub Actions workflow file.

+  - `css/`: CSS file for the site.
   - `markdown/`: Directory containing the Markdown files for articles and other content.
+Articles are identified by the presence of a digit (date) in the file name.
-  - `partials/`: Contains reusable HTML snippets like `header.inc` and `footer.inc`.
+  - `partials/`: Reusable HTML snippets like `header.inc` and `footer.inc`.
   - `output/`: Directory that will be created during the build process, with the generated HTML files.
+- `HtmlGenerator.fsproj`: Project file

+- `LICENSE`: License file for the project.

+- `Program.fs`: F# program that handles the generation of HTML from Markdown

 - `README.md`: This file.
-- `LICENSE`: License file for the project.

 ## How it works

-When I write an article in Markdown and place it in the `src/markdown/` folder, the rest happens automatically.
+When I write an article in Markdown and place it in the `/markdown/` folder, the rest happens automatically.
 GitHub Actions detects changes pushed to the repository, triggers the build process, and deploys the updated site to Azure Static Web Apps.

 ## Contributing